russellt-cc/cp490-noodlewall-API-PHP/README.txt

 search
     allows you to search all events by providing a string, searches event fields noodleTitle, noodleStatus, noodleLocation, and noodleTags

+getByID
+    allows you to return an event by passing it's id as an argument

 getEventsByUserID
     returns all events belonging to an individual user, by providing user id